palei/tronner/README.md

     def goodbye(name):
         command.say("%s has left the server." % name)

-For a list of available command functions, take a look at the [command module in the source files](https://bitbucket.org/noob13/tronner/src/39273f1cb135700201d5900fa3566d47e0cce24c/command.py?at=master).
+For a full list of available command functions, take a look at the [command module in the source files](https://bitbucket.org/noob13/tronner/src/master/command.py).

 The commands are written to standard output by default.
 Depending on how you run your server, this may not be suitable for you.
 For example, if you're not using `SPAWN_SCRIPT` or piping the output of your script to the server directly, you may need to override the main command function.

     :::python
     from tronner import command
     def custom_command(s):
-        with fopen('input.txt', 'a') as fh:
+        """Untested example.
+Appends s to end of input.txt""" with fopen('input.txt', 'a') as fh:
             fh.write(s)